Sleep Dentistry Sydney

 Comfortable Oral Appliances

 For mild sufferers of sleep apnoea, Pitt St Dental Centre offers repositioning splints.
-The splints are able to prop the mouth in a certain way to help you breath during the night.
+The splints are able to prop the mouth in a certain way to help you breathe during the night.
 We make fantastic, comfortable and easy to wear appliances for mild sleep apnoea.
 Made in Australia, they are of the highest quality and design and fit easily into the mouth to ensure you sleep easy!

 Get a Better Night’s Sleep